Complaints Procedure for Gardener Islington

 Investigations aim to be thorough yet expedient.
 We will gather relevant facts, which may include site visit notes, crew reports, photographs, plant lists, treatment logs and any relevant contractual terms.
 Our team will interview staff and contractors where needed and review relevant site records.
 Typically, the initial investigation will be completed within ten working days, though some complex cases involving specialist horticultural issues, third-party contractors or seasonal constraints may require additional time; in those cases, we will keep the complainant informed of progress and revised timelines.

 During the investigation we will consider whether the complaint indicates a breach of expected service standards, a technical error, or a miscommunication about scope.
-Inspector reviewing plants during an investigation If the complaint concerns health and safety, environmental risk or potential damage to property, those issues will be prioritised and escalated immediately so that any ongoing risk is mitigated while the investigation continues.
+A young gardener with short dark hair, wearing a white t-shirt and dark green gardening overalls, is kneeling on a mulch-covered garden bed in a lush, well-maintained backyard.
+The garden features vibrant red poinsettias in small terracotta pots and yellow, orange, and purple flowering plants, with a mix of green shrubs and leafy plants in the background.
+The surrounding lawn is neatly trimmed with dense, mature trees and a manicured hedge, suggesting a private residential outdoor space in Islington.
+The gardener is carefully tending to the plants, with a focused expression, amid natural daylight under an overcast sky that provides even lighting across the scene.
+The garden layout emphasizes a landscaped design with a contrast between the lush greenery and colorful blooms, demonstrating professional garden maintenance suitable for a residential outdoor area in London, with subtle references to gardening services offered by Gardener Islington.
+If the complaint concerns health and safety, environmental risk or potential damage to property, those issues will be prioritised and escalated immediately so that any ongoing risk is mitigated while the investigation continues.
 We commit to impartiality and will not penalise staff or customers for raising concerns in good faith.

 Possible outcomes of an investigation may include a remedial visit, a replacement of labour or materials where appropriate, a partial or full credit for work not delivered to acceptable standard, or a recorded explanation where the service was judged to be appropriate.
 We will document the rationale for the decision and the steps taken to reach it.
 The outcome letter will be constructive and will identify any lessons learned and how similar problems will be prevented in future.